The Swedish Migration Agency answers: The reception and housing of asylum seekers – how does it work?

 The temporary accommodation offered by the Swedish Migration Agency is located in various centres around the country.
 You are not entitled to choose where you live.
 You may also be required to move to other accommodation while you are awaiting a decision.
 Accommodation is often in a flat that is shared with others.
 Single people must share a room with others of the same sex.
 Families are always given a room of their own.

-The diagramme shows the number of applicants in the system in each type of accomodation.
+The diagramme shows the number of applicants in the system in each type of accommodation.
 The total number of persons in the system amounts to around 37 000.

 Arranging your own accommodation